Video Anomaly Detection in 10 Years: A Survey and Outlook: Related work

-Previous research efforts have overlooked the critical importance of employing diverse feature extractors within deep learning models, especially in the context of video anomaly detection.
-This oversight becomes glaringly apparent when considering emerging trends such as the widespread adoption of transformers and vision-language pretraining models within video anomaly detection.
+Previous research efforts have overlooked the critical importance of employing diverse feature extractors within deep learning models.
+This oversight becomes apparent when considering emerging trends such as the widespread adoption of transformers and vision-language pretraining models within video anomaly detection.
 These innovations have significantly influenced the overall performance of deep learning models.
 In our survey paper, we aim to address these research gaps that have not been adequately outlined in previous surveys.

-Furthermore, our study strongly emphasizes the latest trends in VAD, ensuring that our analysis remains current and relevant in the rapidly evolving landscape of anomaly detection research.
-We go beyond simply summarizing existing literature; instead, we explore recent advancements that build upon the foundation laid by earlier survey papers in this field.
-By synthesizing this wealth of information, we provide readers with a comprehensive overview of the state-of-the-art in VAD.

 Additionally, we classify learning and supervision methods into four distinct groups: supervised, unsupervised, self-supervised, and weakly supervised techniques.
 This classification scheme allows us to systematically analyze and compare different approaches, providing readers with valuable insights into the diverse methodologies employed in video anomaly detection research.
 By organizing our study in this manner, we aim to facilitate a deeper understanding of the underlying principles and techniques driving advancements in this field.